westermo/netbox/README.md

 E.g., for NetBox Zero OS: `~/.cache/netbox-config-zero.img`.
 See the helper script `utils/qemu` for more information.

+When persistent storage is enabled and working, the `/mnt` directory on the target system is used to storing an OverlayFS of the target's `/etc`, `/root`, and `/var`, directories.
+I.e., changing a file in either of these directories (exceptions in `/var` exist) is persistent across reboots.

 ### Sharing a Host Directory with Qemu